Elizabeth von Arnim

 Elizabeth von Arnim (31 August 1866 – 9 February 1941), born Mary Annette Beauchamp, was an English novelist.
 Born in Australia, she married a German aristocrat, and her earliest works are set in Germany.
 Her first marriage made her Countess von Arnim-Schlagenthin and her second Elizabeth Russell, Countess Russell.
 After her first husband's death, she had a three-year affair with the writer H. G. Wells, then later married Frank Russell, elder brother of the Nobel Prize-winner and philosopher Bertrand Russell.
 She was a cousin of the New Zealand-born writer Katherine Mansfield.
 Though known in early life as May, her first book introduced her to readers as Elizabeth, which she eventually became to friends and finally to family.

-Arnim published anonymously, or simply as "Elizabeth", or on one occassion as "Alice Cholmondeley", and her work has been catalogued under various combinations of her given names, surnames and titles.
+Arnim published anonymously, or simply as "Elizabeth", or on one occasion as "Alice Cholmondeley", and her work has been catalogued under various combinations of her given names, surnames and titles.
 Modern bibliography attributes her work to Elizabeth von Arnim, her preferred name when her literary career began.